Aequivinius/python-ontogene/entity_recognition/termlists/README.txt

-ctd.csv is the most extensive term list, use this one ctd_50 is head -50 ctd.csv test_terms has manually added, fictional entries for testing allterms_v50 is the list Osman used, probably also has fictional entries
+ontogene_terms_C_D_F03.tsv is the biggest list, it can be downloaded from: kitt:/mnt/storage/clfiles/users/ellendorff/CDR/termfiles/ontogene_terms_C_D_F03.tsv

+Please download before using, or use test_terms.tsv, which is head -100 of the aforementioned list